Tokyo 42: Reception

 Tokyo 42 has received mildly positive reception.
 The game is consistently praised for its highly stylized isometric visuals depicting future Tokyo.
 However, is often criticized for its difficult gun controls as well as its odd camera angles.
-According to review aggregator Metacritic,Tokyo 42 received "mixed and average" reviews from critics.
+According to review aggregator platform Metacritic,Tokyo 42 received "mixed and average" reviews from critics.
 IGN gave the game a 6.5/10 commending the game’s world and style, but criticizing the game’s seemingly inconsistent combat.
 Destructoid gave the game a 8.5/10 with high praise for the game’s aesthetic which is slightly soured by the camera difficulty.